brentvollebregt/nitratine.net/posts/how-to-serve-a-react-app-from-a-python-server/post.md

 If you run the server again (like you did before) and go back to [http://127.0.0.1:5000/](http://127.0.0.1:5000/) after the messages appear, you should see that the HTML in index.html was returned.

 This is great!
 Now when someone requests for "/", index.html will be returned.
-You can press Ctrl+C again to stop the server for the moment.
+You can press [[Ctrl]] + [[C]] again to stop the server for the moment.

 ## Moving React Build To The Server
 We now want to set up a script that will copy the output of the React app build to the servers "static" folder so index.html can be served to the client.